Skip to content

 Setting up conversion of ad insertion markers

-• Specify the desired format of the markers for the output stream.
+• (HLS only) Specify the desired format of the markers for the output stream.

 This can be done by editing the input stream settings.